-(a) Except as provided in Chapter IV, Section 3 of this Charter, the Mayor shall appoint and may remove subject to the provisions of the General Statutes, as amended, a Chief of Police who shall appoint and may remove, subject to such rules and regulations, as may be adopted pursuant to the merit system provisions of Chapter VII of this Charter, all other officers and employees of the Police Department including a Dog Warden whose powers and duties shall be as provided in the General Statutes, as amended.
-The Chief shall exercise his or hertheir powers and discharge his or hertheir duties under the supervision of the Mayor.
+(a) (a) Except as provided in Chapter IV, Section 3.Section 4.3- of this Charter, the Mayor shall appoint and may remove subject to the provisions of the General Statutes, as amended, a Chief of Police who shall appoint and may remove, subject to such rules and regulations, as may be adopted pursuant to the merit system provisions of Chapter VII of this Charter, all other officers and employees of the Police Department including a Dog Warden whose powers and duties shall be as provided in the General Statutes, as amended.
+The Chief shall exercise his or herthe powers, and discharge his or herthe -duties of the department under the supervision of the Mayor.